-As part of all resource consent applications you will need to complete a National Environmental Standard Assessment Form (460KB pdf).
+As part of all resource consent applications you will need to complete a National Environmental Standard Assessment Form (PDF file, 457.7 KB).

 The Wasteminz website contains factsheets that have been developed to help property owners understand their responsibilities under the National Environment Standard for Assessing and Managing Contaminants in Soil to Protect Human Health regulations.
 These can be viewed on Contaminated Land Factsheets.

 Prior to applying for your resource consent, it is a good idea to speak with all your adjoining neighbours, and where possible seek their written consent using the Notice of Written Approval Form (PDF file, 622.7 KB).